We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 - Loans will only put you in unnecessary debt.
 Is paying for your house or car unnecessary?
 While some loans will take months, if not years to pay off, the debt itself is likely going toward something that makes you happy.
 In addition, your credit score will rise with every punctual loan payment you make.

 - All lenders charge the same interest rates.
 Watch out, this is another area where it’s important to do research.
-Most lenders, banks included, are going to vary when it comes to their interest fees, especially for larger loans, like mortgages.
+Most lenders in Victoria, banks included, are going to vary when it comes to their interest fees, especially for larger loans, like mortgages.
 Make sure your lender offers the best rate for your financial needs.

 Wondering how lenders set their interest rates and if you can beat them?
 Find out here.